danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 ```
 After installation, imageJ will be installed in the Menu-->Graphics tab

-Open imageJ, and open a file (This can be any image, or the ImageJ/sample_image_ruler.jpg)
+Open imageJ, and open a file (This can be any image, or the ImageJ/sample_image_ruler.jpg')

 An example of how to measure length and angles can be found [here](https://www.youtube.com/watch?v=8IrTXUDqmXI)

+To measure length:
+1. Use the line tool to draw a known length (use 1 cm in example)
+2. Select Analyze--> Measure
+3. Select Analyze--> Set Scale
+4. Set known distance to 1, unit of length to cm
+5. Draw line over stem in picture
+6. Select Analyze--> Measure

 **Process images with PlantCV**